 Dark City (1998)

-A man struggles with memories of his past, including a wife he cannot remember, in a nightmarish world with no sun.
+A man struggles with memories of his past, which includes a wife he cannot remember, and a nightmarish world without a sun.

 John Murdoch awakens alone in a strange hotel to find that he has lost his memory and is wanted for a series of brutal and bizarre murders.
 While trying to piece together his past, he stumbles upon a fiendish underworld controlled by a group of beings known as The Strangers who possess the ability to put people to sleep and alter the city and its inhabitants.
 Now Murdoch must find a way to stop them before they take control of his mind and destroy him.

-A man, John Murdoch (played by Rufus Sewell), wakes up in the bath of his hotel room.
-He has no memory, not even of his name, and there is a dead prostitute in his hotel room.
-He then receives a phone call from Doctor Schreber (Kiefer Sutherland), telling him that some people are coming for him and he should leave immediately.
+A man, John Murdoch wakes up in the bath of his hotel room, with no memory, not even of his name, and a dead prostitute in the room.
+He receives a phone call from Doctor Schreber, telling him that some people are coming for him and he should leave immediately.
 He flees, becoming the prime suspect in a series of murders of prostitutes.
-On the case is Inspector Frank Bumstead (William Hurt).
-Bumstead is intrigued when Murdoch's wife, Emma (Jennifer Connelly) reports Murdoch missing.
-Meanwhile, it is clear that some strange people with special powers are after Murdoch.
-Turns out he has these powers too...
+On the case is Inspector Frank Bumstead, who's intrigued when Murdoch's wife, Emma, reports him missing.
+Meanwhile, it is clear that some strange people with special powers are after Murdoch...

 John's life has become a nightmare.
 He is hunted by the police for a series of murders he knows nothing about, a woman who claims to be his wife is after him, and so is a mysterious "doctor".
 But his worst trouble is the strangers, a series of vastly powerful beings who seem to manipulate just about everything in the city, and want him because of the extraordinary powers he manifested.
 John decides to find out what is happening in his city; why is it always night?
 And why can nobody tell him a way to leave the city?